tschaban/SONOFF-BASIC-firmware/README.md

 | /sonoff/*ID*/temperature | Outbound | Number | Sonoff switch sends temperature from DS18B20 sensor if it was changed between subsequent measures |

 where
-*  _ID_ is a value of particular switch ChipID - it could be set manually to whatever value in the configuration part of a sketch
+*  _ID_ is a value of particular switch ChipID - it could be set manually to whatever value in the configuration part of a sketch **Planning to implement set it up via browser as well**

 **Resources**
 * Project web page (in polish): [here](http://smart-house.adrian.czabanowski.com/projekt-firmware-do-sonoff/)